shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/add-a-microsoft-outlook-versatile-creative.md

     - **Pace evenly throughout the day**- Select this option, otherwise known as "daily pacing", if you want to prevent your daily budget from being spent all at once by distributing your spend evenly by hour throughout the day.
         > [!NOTE]
         > If you use Daypart Targeting to restrict the hours during which the campaign can serve, daily pacing will adjust to distribute your spend evenly across only the targeted hours.
 For more details, see **Daily Pacing**.
     - **Spend as fast as possible** - Select this option if you do not want to pace your daily budget at all.
+        > [!NOTE]
-Note that this option could lead to your entire daily budget being spent in a very short amount of time.
+        > This option could lead to your entire daily budget being spent in a very short amount of time.

 ## Step 11: Save the creative